mmurphy2/python3-tealpkg/README.md

 TealPkg: Package management frontend for [Slackware Linux](http://www.slackware.com)

+## Abandoned (Again)

+I have done some additional testing and evaluation work in the desktop and appliance space, for which this code was re-targeted.
+Based on my research objective to focus on security and privacy, I have switched to [Alpine Linux](https://www.alpinelinux.org/) and have found it suitable for use as a desktop operating system.
+As a result, I have abandoned Slackware for use in the desktop space, and I am no longer working on improving this code.

 ## Currently Broken

 After doing some testing and optimization work, it was discovered that the current design of this code